Demyelination Polyneuropathy-CIDP Samples

 Just like CIDP, Multiple Sclerosis (MS) destroys the myelin coating around nerves, MS can also be progressive.
 The disease has a gradual progression that makes symptoms worse over time.
 Some patients may experience periods of stability followed by periods of relapse.

 Unlike CIDP, patients with multiple sclerosis (MS) disease develop plaques on their brain and spinal cord.
-These plaques prevent their nerves from properly transmitting signals from their brain through the central nervous system and to the rest of their body.
+These plaques prevent their nerves from properly transmitting signals.
+From their brain through the central nervous system and to the rest of their body.
 Over time, multiple sclerosis (MS) may even begin attacking the nerves themselves.
 Symptoms of MS typically show up on one side of the body at a time, not in a symmetrical pattern.
 The affected area and the severity of symptoms depends greatly on which nerves multiple sclerosis (MS) disease attacks.

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) Signs and Symptoms